educate · engage · empower | Hopkinton

 The Zoning Advisory Committee is continuing to work on strengthening the bylaw, by changing the percentage of the site area in residential and agricultural zones that can be cleared of trees, bringing it down from 40% to 20%, while leaving business and industrial zones at 70%.

 The finished proposal will then be sent again to the Planning Board for further discussion.
 The Planning Board hearing on this topic will be held on March 1st, 2021.

 Feb 1, 2021 – Planning Board votes to hold Town Meeting spots for multiple proposed tree-cutting bylaw • Feb 18, 2021 – ZAC continues tree-cutting bylaw discussion, considers restricting site area alteration

-The Agenda and Meeting details for the Planning Board hearing on March 1st, 2021:
+A Planning Board public hearing was held on March 1st, 2021: